smyyhzai/ID_Assignment2/README.md

 ## Features

-- Navigation bar that sticks to the top at every page
+- Navigation bar that sticks to the top at every page✔️
 - Responsive website and usable on mobile

 Home page
-- Slideshow of clothes
+- Slideshow of clothes✔️
-- Home page with categories of clothings available
+- Home page with categories of clothings available✔️

 Product page
-- Product page shows all products available
+- Product page shows all products available✔️
-- Buttons to filter type of products
+- Buttons to filter type of products✔️
 - Search bar to filter products
 - Add to cart allows users to add the products to their cart at the bottom right of the screen